Azure/Enterprise-Scale-for-AVS/BrownField/Networking/Concepts/Connectivity-Single-region/Connectivity-Options-SingleRegion.md

 ![transit.png](./images/vpn.png)

-Note: Please see VPN bandwidth requirements for Azure VMware Services: https://docs.vmware.com/en/VMware-HCX/4.2/hcx-user-guide/GUID-8128EB85-4E3F-4E0C-A32C-4F9B15DACC6D.html
+Note: Please see VPN bandwidth requirements for Azure VMware Services [here] (https://docs.vmware.com/en/VMware-HCX/4.2/hcx-user-guide/GUID-8128EB85-4E3F-4E0C-A32C-4F9B15DACC6D.html)

 In this design, there are several hops required before reaching the internet.
 To simplify this architecture, rather that a VPN from On-Premises, consider using an Azure Expressroute circuit.
 The Expressroute circuit peers with the AVS Managed Expressroute circuit using Global Reach https://learn.microsoft.com/en-us/azure/azure-vmware/concepts-networking